storj/docs/app/dcs/third-party-tools/plex/page.md

 redirects:
   - /dcs/how-tos/how-to-use-plex-and-storj-dcs-as-a-private-streaming-service
 metadata:
+  title: Setting Up Plex with Storj for Private Streaming
+  description:
-  title: Plex and Storj DCS as a private streaming service
+    Tutorial on combining Plex with Storj for a private streaming service using rclone.
+It highlights the advantages of decentralized storage, such as higher availability, better security and lower budget.
 ---

 ## Video Storage